transferwise/tw-tkms/docs/postgres_with_long_transactions.md

 at least helps to keep `statement_timeout` and `idle_in_transaction_session_timeout` small, making longer than expected transactions highly improbable.

-> It is highly recommended to run this solution together with tw-reliable-jdbc integration.
+> It is highly recommended running this solution together with tw-reliable-jdbc integration.

 If the worst case happens and some messages are left behind into the outbox tables, you can turn the `tw-tkms.earliest-visible-message.enabled` to `false` and do a temporary deployment.

+> But notice in this case, ordering guarantees for those left-over messages are not met anymore.